Receiving and Processing HL7 Messages

 Three Flows are created for each HL7 Interface.
 These are the Pre Process, Process, and Post Process Flows, where each can be configured to define how the interface will process received messages.

-To view these Flows, select either the List or Columns page from the interface folder.
+To view these Flows, select either the List or Columns page from the Interface Folder.

 Pre Process Flow

-The Pre Process Flow gets the HL7 message as text before the message is parsed into an actual HL7 object.
+The Pre Process Flow gets the HL7 Message as text before the message is parsed into an actual HL7 Object.
 This Flow allows the users to manipulate and evaluate messages before being fully processed.

 Since this Flow works with the text of the HL7 Message, any of the standard String and Rule steps in Decisions will work.
 There are also Flow steps that deal with HL7 text that is in the ER7 format.